Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 That doesn’t mean you can’t have an element out of place to create emotional contrast, but it has to make sense to the viewer.
 If you have a photo of a beach volleyball game with many young, fit players, it will look strange if there’s a killer clown on one of the teams.

 Make sure your whole photo has the same mood.

 Lighting is a great way to either create unity or kill it.

 Are your shadows all going in the right direction?
 Nothing looks quite out of place like having light come from a source that doesn’t make sense to the viewer.
 Remember the elements of light to help create unity and provide logic to the photo.

 Light is your primary tool for photography.
 Remember, you don’t have to light everything.
 The absence of light creates shadows that define your subjects and give them dimension.
 Light also helps you set the mood for your photos, so choose the light that tells your story and unifies your photo.

 Part of your job to create unity in your photos is to provide a sense of logic.
 Things need to make sense at a glance.

-You can do that by being careful to include only the supporting elements that tell the story of your subject, and excluding anything you don't need.
-That probably makes a lot of sense when you're building a set or a scene.
-Not quite as much when you're capturing a place or event.
+You can do that by carefully including only the supporting elements that tell your subject’s story and excluding anything you don’t need.
+That probably makes a lot of sense when you’re building a set or a scene.
+Not quite as much when you’re capturing a place or event.

 That’s when you have to rely upon your sense of composition.
 Choose the right lens to include what you need and exclude what you don’t want to have in the photo.
 More than once I’ve had to work a scene to get my subject composed without some distracting element just out of frame.